QubitPi/management-blogs/docs/_posts/2021-12-27-sleuth-with-jetty.md

 ### Install Jetty

-Put the `tar.gz` file into a location of your choice as the intsall path and extract the Jetty binary using
+Put the `tar.gz` file into a location of your choice as the install path and extract the Jetty binary using

     tar -czvf jetty-distribution-9.4.44.v20210927.tar.gz